trippstowe/blog/README.md

 ### Cows vs Pets (Chickens vs Parrots)
 > "Everything fails all the time." --Warner Vogols

-Build and architect your applications and environments with an eye to failure, so that if failure occurs, it is expected and recoverable.
-Also, in case of a failure, design the application envirnment to shutdown gracefully, and, start up fast.
+Build and architect your applications and environments with an eye to failure, so that when failure occurs, it is expected and recoverable.
+Also design the application envirnment to shutdown gracefully, and, start up fast.
 A tested and repeatable orchestration will allow the application, and its environment, to quickly recover.
-When an application and environment fail, instead of spending time to find the problem and fix the environment, it's often beneficial to throw away the environment and start up a new one.
+When an application and environment fail, instead of spending time to find the problem and fix the environment, it's can be beneficial to throw away the environment and start up a new one.
 Often when a troubled application stack is thrown away and rebuilt, the problem will be solved (think of rebooting).
-If a root cause analysis is needed after a failure, this can be done after recovery from logging and event based monitoring. .
+If a root cause analysis is needed after a failure, this can be done after recovery from logging and event based monitoring.

-With proper continuous integration and delivery the application environment should rebuild the whole environment when deploying an application to a testing environment.
+With proper continuous integration and continuous delivery the application environment should rebuild the whole environment when deploying an application to a testing environment.
 This accomplishes a couple of things:

 1. Release process consistency.
 Every time there is a release of an application environment if happens the same way from development, to testing, to production.
-2. Practice and testing of the disposing and rebuilding of an application environment.
+2. Practice makes perfect.
+Practice and testing of the disposing and rebuilding of an application environment.

 ## Reap the Benefits
 ### Recovering Testing and SDLC environments
 With disposable environments, resources are saved by only keeping environments up long enough to test, then deleting them.
-Consider throwing away environments at no test times such as overnight or on weekends.
+Consider throwing away environments at off test times such as overnight or on weekends.
 Loosely coupled applications can recover from other services not responding for a time.
 Create an environment that will exercise the cloud native concepts, so that when it happens in production, it has happened before in testing.

 ### A/B testing
 Smaller application environments that are more self contained and are loosely coupled to other application environments, simplify the deployment of two different versions of the the environment for UX testing.